-- Proctorio, an online proctoring tool, will be used during this course for our exams.
-Proctorio offers you flexibility to take your exams at the time and in the location of your choosing.
-Students are required to have a webcam (USB or internal) with a microphone and a strong and stable internet connection.
-During the course of an exam, Proctorio will record the testing environment, therefore students should select private spaces for the exam session where disruptions are unlikely and where recording devices can be enabled.
-Instructions for Proctorio use will be provided.
-To use Proctorio you must be over 18 years of age.
-Additionally, the tool has limitations in its accessibility for students reliant upon screen readers and keyboard navigation.
-If you have concerns about using an online proctoring tool for the reasons listed above or in general, please work with your instructor to find an equivalent alternative.
-Additional information on academic integrity at Ohio State and recommended proctoring options are available. - Proctorio offers free 24/7 student support through web chat or email. - Turnitin: - Students at The Ohio State University are accountable for the integrity of the work they submit.
+- Office hours will be held through Ohio State's conferencing platform, Carmen Zoom.
+A separate guide to accessing Carmen Zoom and our office hours is posted on the course Carmen page under Files.

+- Students may use the audio and video functions if a webcam and microphone are available.
+If not, there is still a chat function within Carmen Zoom for the student to live chat with the professor or TA in the virtual office hours room.

+- o Carmen Zoom help guide

+- Turnitin:

+- Students at The Ohio State University are accountable for the integrity of the work they submit.
 Therefore, you should be familiar with the guidelines provided by the Committee on Academic Misconduct (COAM) and Section A of OSU's Code of Student Conduct in order to meet the academic expectations concerning appropriate documentation of sources.
 In addition, OSU has made Turnitin, a learning tool and plagiarism prevention system, available to instructors.
 For this class, you will submit your papers to Turnitin from Carmen.
 When grading your work, I will interpret the originality report, following Section A of OSU's Code of Student Conduct as appropriate.
 For more information about Turnitin, please see the vendor's guide for students.
-Note that submitted final papers become part of the OSU database. - Self-Service and Chat support: http://ocio.osu.edu/selfservice - Phone: 614-688-HELP (4357) - Email: 8help@osu.edu - TDD: 614-688-8743
+Note that submitted final papers become part of the OSU database.

+- Self-Service and Chat support: http://ocio.osu.edu/selfservice

+- Phone: 614-688-HELP (4357)

+- Email: 8help@osu.edu

+- TDD: 614-688-8743